-Relationship of the Virtual Machine Manager, virtual device drivers (VxDs), and virtual machines (VMs) in memory required for any hardware device that has settable operating modes or retains data over any period of time.
+Virtual devices support all hardware devices for a typical computer, including the programmable interrupt controller (PIC), timer, direct-memory-access (DMA) device, disk controller, serial ports, parallel ports, keyboard device, math coprocessor, and display adapter.
+A virtual device can contain the devicespecific code needed to carry out operations on the device.
+A virtual device is required for any hardware device that has settable operating modes or retains data over any period of time.
 In other words, if the state of the hardware device can be disrupted by switching between multiple applications, the device must have a corresponding virtual device.
 The virtual device keeps track of the state of the device for each application and ensures that the device is in the correct state whenever an application continues.